The stock market is rigged against Main Street investors but that doesn’t mean you can’t make money

 - Invest for the long-run.
 Stocks have returned about 8% annually over the last several decades.
 Most of the stock market cheats work in the very short-term but long-term investors still get a piece of higher earnings over decades.

 - Invest in fixed income investments like bonds and peer loans.
 Bond prices trade on current interest rates and the cash flow provided by the investment.
 I’m not saying there aren’t shenanigans in bond trading but you know the return you get from a bond when you buy it.
-Peer loans through sites like Lending Club offer higher returns than bonds but more certainty than stocks.

 - Invest in a market rigged to your favor.
 Special tax breaks from investing in retirement accounts make them the closest to free money you’ll ever find.
 You get an instant return with your investment and tax-free growth for decades.
+By getting a company match on your 401K account, you're getting an instant return of up to 50%…that's a return even the best stock-pickers can't get!

 Yes, the stock market is rigged against you.
 Yes, it sucks.
 There’s not a lot you can do about it except push for tougher regulations.
 Don’t let this keep you from making money and reaching your financial goals.
 Invest for the long-term and in investments outside the stock market.